autobrr/autobrr.com/docs/installation/docker.md

         set $upstream_port 7474;
         set $upstream_proto http;
         proxy_pass $upstream_proto://$upstream_app:$upstream_port;
         }
 }
 ```

 ## Done

-Now it's up and running, and you should be able to visit it at your `domain.ltd:7474` and login.
+Now it's up and running, and you should be able to visit it at `autobrr.domain.ltd` or `domain.ltd:7474` and login.
 Check out the next pages for further setup.